RyanChrisSmith/address_detective/README.md

   - Using the update flag makes sure that the gem is checking with the most recently known advisories and vulnerabilities

 - _There should be a fixtures folder within the spec folder_
+  - After running `bundle exec rspec` you may have noticed a new folder pop up under the `spec` folder
   - That is there courtesy of the VCR gem
   - These are the recordings of the original API call that are then used in the subsequent times running the tests.
 This way, the actual API calls are limited after the test has been run the first time.
   - There is a cassette tape for every test that has `:vcr` in its `it` block description
+  - The API key and token that are used in the call are hidden, but to be doubly sure this file is also added to the .gitignore so it isnt public
+    - The configuration for the VCR cassette tapes is in the `spec_helper` file at the bottom if you are curious

 - See below for a more specified explanation of each test file for each class